-If you haven't noticed yet, I am having a huge love affair with popsicles.
-So far, I have made these mango ones and these watermelon ones earlier this week, and I simply can't get enough.
-Because I haven't posted an interview in quite some time, I thought I should make a splash by featuring one of the most popular popsicle businesses there is, People's Pops.
+If you haven’t noticed yet, I am having a huge love affair with popsicles so I am so excited about my exclusive interview with People’s Pops.
+So far, I have made these mango ones and these watermelon ones earlier this week, and I simply can’t get enough.
+Because I haven’t posted an interview in quite some time, I thought I should make a splash by featuring one of the most popular popsicle businesses there is, People’s Pops.

 What started as a small business venture has grown into a huge chain of shops in New York.
 People’s Pops has been featured everywhere from The Cooking Channel, The Martha Stewart Show and Wall Street Journal to Food & Wine Magazine and The New York Times.
 The reason for the constant buzz and accolades makes perfect sense actually.
 They are creating some of the most unique and delicious ice pops you have ever tasted.
 And if you want to try them at home, you can pick up their cookbook filled with their amazing recipes.
 To learn more about People’s Pops, check out my interview with Nathalie below.